Notification

 All Temporary Food Stalls are required to be registered with Council prior to operation within the Goulburn Mulwaree Local Government Area.

-Temporary Food Stalls must also comply with the NSW Food Authority Guidelines for Food Businesses at Temporary Events
+Temporary Food Stalls must also comply with the NSW Food Authority Guides for Food Business at Temporary Events.

 The Food Act, 2003 (NSW) requires certain food businesses in the NSW hospitality and retail food service sector to have at least one trained Food Safety Supervisor (FSS).
 The NSW Food Authority's FSS program was established to help reduce foodborne illness in the hospitality and retail food service sectors in NSW by improving food handler skills and knowledge.